yugabyte/yugabyte-db/docs/content/community-edition/quick-start.md

  The easiest way to get started with the YugaByte Community Edition is to create a multi-node YugaByte **local cluster** on your laptop or desktop.

 {{< note title="Note" >}}
 Running local clusters is not recommended for production environments.
-You can either deploy the Community Edition manually on a set of instances or use the Enterprise Edition that automates all day-to-day operations including cluster administration across all major public clouds as well as on-premises datacenters.
+You can either deploy the [Community Edition] (/community-edition/deploy/) manually on a set of instances or use the [Enterprise Edition](/enterprise-edition/deploy/) that automates all day-to-day operations including cluster administration across all major public clouds as well as on-premises datacenters.
 {{< /note >}}

 ## Prerequisites